World

 kerosene and set to burn and it will hopefully do its tiny part

-in helping World Poverty to come to a smouldering end.
+in helping world poverty to come to a smouldering end.
 Once

 again, I just can't describe most of my experiences this last